Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Abstinence period before the sample

-• Medications, anabolic steroids, recreational drugs, nicotine
+• Medicines, anabolic steroids, recreational drugs, nicotine

 Before the test